 All persons that hold senior executive positions associated with the applicant (e.g. Board of Directors, or similar governing body, officers, executive personnel, general partners or trustees) must be identified by their full name (given, middle and surname), date of birth, place of birth and citizenship details.
-These details are required for the Foreign Ownership, Control & Influence (FOCI) assessment.
-The FOCI check is undertaken as part of the DISP accreditation process, however a FOCI yes/no questionnaire is required to be completed as part of the application process.
+These details are required for the FOCI assessment.
+DISP Membership conducts FOCI check as part of the accreditation process, however a FOCI yes/no questionnaire is required to be completed as part of the Australian Community Membership application process.